ANT+ Is doomed to Die a slow death

 The Rise and Fall of ANT+

-Introduced in 2004, ANT+ became the backbone of wireless communication for fitness and cycling products, celebrated for its low power consumption, ease of use, and seamless device interoperability.
-ANT+ allowed multiple sensors—heart rate monitors, power meters, speed sensors, and more—to connect simultaneously to devices like Garmin Edge computers and Forerunner watches.
+Introduced in 2004, ANT+ became the backbone of wireless communication for fitness and cycling products.
+It was valued for low power consumption, simple implementation, and interoperability across brands.
+ANT+ allowed heart rate monitors, power meters, speed sensors, and other accessories to connect simultaneously to devices such as Garmin Edge computers and Forerunner watches.

 • 31 March 2025: Final deadline for ANT+ certification applications.

-• 30 June 2025: ANT+ membership and certification programs officially end.
+• 30 June 2025: ANT+ membership and certification programmes officially end.
+Profiles and developer documentation remain available.

 Final Thoughts